 You will not be paid for taking part in this study.

-Treatment and compensation for injury

-It is important that you promptly tell IPA, if you believe that you have been injured or experience any emotional upset because of taking part in this study.
-You can tell the IPA staff in person or call him/her at 0728-716-661.

-If you are injured or if you experience any emotional upset as a result of taking part in this follow up study, IPA will provide necessary medical treatment.

 Rights

 Participation in research is completely voluntary.
 You have the right to decline to participate or to withdraw at any point in this study without penalty or loss of benefits to which you are otherwise entitled.
 Your participation will not affect the assistance that IPA may or may not provide to you or your community.